 While five span Quadrangular Through Trusses certainly are nothing to look away from, a 10 span modification creates a very interesting structure.

-For this reason, I rated this as one of the most significant railroad bridges in the area.
-Because of its age and uncompromising level of historic integrity, along with its almost unheard of uniqueness; it should have been preserved at all costs.
+For this reason, the author rated this as one of the most significant railroad bridges in the area.
+Because of its age and uncompromising level of historic integrity, along with its almost unheard of uniqueness; it would have been nice to see the bridge at least rehabilitated instead of being replaced.

 Unfortunately for the structure, the bridge was supposed to be replaced in 1943, likely due to a bad batch of iron.
 Two other identical bridges at Marinette were replaced in 1943 due to strength issues.

 Canadian National has been extremely destructive in recent years with historic truss bridges in this region.
-Historic bridges at Manitowoc, Oshkosh and Green Bay have all been removed.
+Historic bridges at Manitowoc, Oshkosh and Green Bay have all been removed for various reasons.

 In addition at this site, a failing concrete bridge formerly carrying US-41 and US-2 was removed at the same time.